wyhaya/updns/README.md

 ---

 updns is a simple DNS proxy server developed using `Rust`.
-You can intercept any domain name and return the ip you need.
+You can intercept any domain name and return the ip you need

 ## Install